luciano-fiandesio/beanborg/README.md

 ## Goals

-The main goal of this set of scripts is to import transactions from a CSV file into the Beancount ledger and automatically assign the correct Expense account to the transaction.
+The main goal of this set of scripts is to import financial transactions from a financial institution's CSV file into the Beancount ledger and automatically assign the correct Expense account to the transaction.

 For instance, given the following CSV entry: